 Racial Attitude Measures.
-The Attitudes Towards Blacks scale (ATB; McConahay, 1986) and the Internal/External Motivation to Respond Without Prejudice scales (IMS/EMS; Plant & Devine, 1998) scales were used to assess individual differences in intergroup attitudes.
-First, the ATB consisted of ten items that assessed explicit, negative racial attitudes (e.g., If a Black individual were put in charge of me‚ I would not mind taking advice and direction from him or her).
+The Modern Racism scale (MRS; McConahay, 1986) and the Internal/External Motivation to Respond Without Prejudice scales (IMS/EMS; Plant & Devine, 1998) scales were used to assess individual differences in intergroup attitudes.
+The initial MRS consisted of ten items that assessed explicit, negative racial attitudes (e.g., If a Black individual were put in charge of me‚ I would not mind taking advice and direction from him or her).
 Because race perception studies often focus extensively on negative attitudes toward minority group members, Caucasian participants are often questioned regarding their attitudes toward other races/ethnicities.
 To our knowledge, few face-processing studies have measured Black participants’ explicit racial attitudes concerning Caucasian individuals.
-We therefore added an Attitudes Towards Whites (ATW) scale, which was created by changing the target race of the 10 ATB items. (e.g., If a White individual were put in charge of me‚ I would not mind taking advice and direction from him or her; see Brigham, 1993).
+We therefore added an alternative version of the MRS assessing Attitudes Towards Whites (MRS-W) scale, which was created by changing the target race of the 10 MRS items (now termed MRS-B; e.g., If a White individual were put in charge of me‚ I would not mind taking advice and direction from him or her; see Brigham, 1993, for a similar procedure).
 For both measures, participants responded using a 5-point Likert scale (“strongly disagree” to “strongly agree”).

-Next, the IMS/EMS was chosen as a proxy validation measure for the scores obtained by the ATB/ATW scales.
+Next, the IMS/EMS was chosen as a proxy validation measure for the scores obtained by the MRS-B/MRS-W scales.
 The IMS/EMS measures motivations to appear non-prejudiced, with five items assessing external motivations (e.g., “I try to hide any negative thoughts about Black people in order to avoid negative reactions from others”) and five assessing internal motivations (e.g., “I attempt to act in nonprejudiced ways toward Black people because it is personally important to me”).
-Like the ATB/ATW items, IMS/EMS responses were made via a 5-point Likert scale.
-Finally, we included a simple social contact scale consisting of one item (e.g., “How many hours a week do you spend with members of x ethnicity”).
+Like the MRS items, IMS/EMS responses were made via a 5-point Likert scale.
+Finally, we included a simple social contact scale consisting of one item (e.g., “How many hours a week do you spend with members of a different ethnicity”).
+For completeness, racial attitude measures have been made available in Appendix B.

 Procedure